meleneth/ftxthing/README.md

 run it, then hit the quake console key, the grave quote (it's on the tilde)

+with the console open, f1-f8 will switch between accounts

 Playing around w/EnTT, FTX::UI, boost_ext / SML and <strike>turn based</strike> combat systems

     cmake --build . --target clang-format